joernio/SwiftAstGen/README.md

 ## Example

-Navigate to the project and run `astgen` command.
+Navigate to the project and run `SwiftAstGen`.

 ```bash
 > cd <path to project>